 Prices are the same online as they are in-store.
 All six of The Tie Bar store locations have reopened with social distancing measures in place for those who prefer an in-person experience.

 The Groomsman Suit

 The Groomsman Suit prides itself on offering wedding tuxedos and suits for less than it costs to rent, with prices starting at $194—a perfection option for budget-conscious grooms, groomsmen, and wedding guests.
 The digitally-native brand offers an accurate and easy-to-use online sizing tool that doesn't require any measurements.
-Once COVID-19 hit, the company added a Virtual Try-On feature to help customers visualize suits and tuxedos on themselves by applying products to an uploaded photo.
+The company added a Virtual Try-On feature to help customers visualize suits and tuxedos on themselves by applying products to an uploaded photo.

 "We've always been committed to creating a great online shopping experience for couples planning a wedding," Diana Ganz, the co-founder of The Groomsman Suit, tells Brides.
 "As our showrooms were being forced to close in March, we quickly rolled out virtual appointments allowing our stylists to meet with engaged couples via video chat to help them plan their wedding style at home."

 Customers start by scheduling an appointment with one of The Groomsman Suit stylists—typically for 30 minutes—and share information that will influence important elements of their wedding day style.
 "Our stylists are able to make style or size recommendations, talk through the ordering process, and set up a free home trial to send them some items to see first hand," Ganz explains.
 After the appointment, the same stylist is available to help with any additional needs, from wedding party attire to additional style guidance.

 "Our virtual services are incredibly personalized, and the stylists covering them are the best of the best," Ganz says.
 "We know every wedding day and wedding party is unique, and we're committed to helping each couple create a wedding day look they will cherish for years to come."